 - It’s okay to go to strangers’ homes.
 They just want to show you the famous Iranian hospitality!
 If someone invites you, do accept.
 Girls, take note: if a man invites you, it’s not proper to accept unless his wife or other women are present, or you’re traveling with a boy.

-- Don’t take photos of power plants, factories, transportation hubs, or anything military or police.
+- Don’t take photos of power plants, factories, transportation hubs, or anything military or police when you visit Iran.
 You don’t want to look like a spy.
 The government does not like spies and people have been detained for being too close to military installations.

 - Hotels will keep your passports while you stay.
 However, you’re required by law to always have your passport on you.
 Either carry around copies of your passport while outside or give the hotel copies and ask for your passport back.
 Make sure you have a copy of the information page and the page with your Iranian visa, including your entry stamp.
 You can do this once in the country–there are cheap copy shops everywhere in cities.

 - Buses are the cheapest and most common form of transportation between cities.
 There are also domestic airlines, for those that want to save time and don’t mind paying a bit extra.
 1StQuest can help with domestic flight bookings (use promo code LWP-QST to get a 5% discount on your bookings).

 - Iran also has its own ride-hailing app called Snapp.
 We recommend downloading it.
 Otherwise, you have to haggle for your taxi, which can be difficult, especially when you’re not sure where your destination is.
 We wrote a guide on how to take taxis without getting ripped off, but a good rule of thumb is to haggle for 60-80% of the quoted price unless it seems abnormally high.
 Taxis within cities should never be more than 100,000 rials or so.

 - Want a comfortable bus ride?
 Get a VIP ticket.
 VIP buses have bigger seats that recline further, and you usually get a snack box for the road.
 They’re usually twice the price of mahmoolys, regular tour buses.